Don't miss Glow in the Snow

 Get ready to light up the night sky at this unique family cross country ski...Read Article

 Registration is now open for the 2020-2021 season!

-This is a bimonthly drop-off program, which meets from Thursday, September 8th, 2016 to Thursday, May 18th, 2017, from 9-11am or 12:30 – 2:30pm, for a total of 18 classes.
+This is a bimonthly drop-off program, which meets from Thursday, September 10th, 2020 to Thursday, May 13th, 2021, for a total of 18 classes.
+Class times are 9 – 11am or 1 – 3pm.
 The classes are designed for students ages 5 to 12.
-Classes will vary topics based on seasons and will be outdoors.
+Classes will vary topics based on season and will be outdoors.
 This program is designed to supplement science curriculum and will be taught by knowledgeable naturalists and volunteers.
 See the complete schedule below.

 Summer might be “bug” season but where do the insects go once winter arrives.
 Students will explore the prairie and investigate the life cycle of some of nature’s most amazing short-lived creatures.
 Younger students will focus on insects and common prairie plants.
 Older students will complete quadrat studies and compare different areas while focusing on identification.

 September 24, 2020 – Wild Edibles and Plant Power

 Plants are everywhere!
 Some plants smell nice, other plants we call weeds, and still others we can eat!
 Plants are a very important part of food chains and the ecosystem as a whole.
 Join us as we learn about plant power and their importance in our lives.
 Older students will focus on edible plants found at the Preserve.
 Younger students will focus on what makes a plant a plant.

 Learn to work together as a team.
 Students discover how to effectively communicate and listen to each other through fun and motivational games and activities.
 This is a fun and challenging program.
 Older students will hop on the low ropes course for some new experiences.

 Take part in learning about adaptations such as mimicry and camouflage that animals use to fool us and each other.
 They will play games and put their skills to the test in their own game of camouflage.

 November 5, 2020 – Archery and Water, Water